lesliehughes0921/Shell_Excentus/README.md

 Merging of data from the grouped and total df with the vendor discount from the previous calculations Adding vendor discount to accounts receivable column, creating a new total receivable column per customer Creating a new excel sheet showing the total receivable and payable amounts per customer

+# NOTE: write walk through on how to install venv, how to activate it, then how to install everythingfrom requirments